 What are some questions or themes you’re currently exploring, or interested in exploring more?

-My current poetry manuscript – heft and sing – is a formally-innovative and lyrical work that has much to do with the complex world we share, and the ways in which everyday persons face a wide array of challenges and resist being claimed.
+My second poetry book – heft (McClelland & Stewart, 2019) – is a formally-innovative and lyrical work that has much to do with the complex world we share, and the ways in which everyday persons face a wide array of challenges and resist being claimed.
 At the heart of this manuscript lies a cluster of poems about my fraught relationship with my father, and the manuscript itself takes its title from a fragment found within one of these poems.

 These days, I’m also increasingly interested in personal confession.
 Perhaps ‘admission’ is a better word.
 This Magazine just published a poem of mine in its summer reading issue.
 It’s called “aries [the ram]” – but, in my head, I think of it by an imaginary alternate title: “poem in which the speaker does not look good”!